xieyuheng/inner/note/00004-two-approaches-to-the-relationship-between-syntax-and-semantics--initial-and-finial.md

 ---
-title: Two approaches to the relationship between syntax and semantics: initial and finial
+title: Two approaches to the relationship between syntax and semantics -- initial and finial
 date: 2021-09-02
 ---